 Eagles tend to nest toward the tops of trees, or on open cliff faces, because they need a lot of room to fly in and out, especially when carrying large sticks.
 Denser leaves and brush might provide more protection, but it would also be more difficult for them to access and build nests.
 Either way, there is no foliage when eagles begin nesting in Iowa, Minnesota, and Wisconsin, regardless of where they are nesting.

-An eagle’s white head gets discussed quite a bit.
-In general, it is thought that adult eagles have white heads to help eagles distinguish sexually mature individuals at a distance.
+In general, researchers think that adult eagles have white heads to help them distinguish sexually mature individuals at a distance.
 However, John pointed out that their white heads and tails would make them more cryptic during incubation, especially if they are nesting in snow-covered nests.
 This is an interesting idea and one worth exploring.

 Do the nesting habits of eagles match any weather patterns?

 There are two ways to think about that question: nesting chronology, or the time at which nesting occurs, and short-term response to immediate weather conditions.